kaplayjs/kaplay-site/src/content/books/en/how_to_be_a_bean_wizard/calculus.md

 ---
 title: Calculus
-description: Different aspect of calculus used in game development.
+description: Different aspects of calculus used in game development.
-chapter: 2
+chapter: 3
 ---

 # Derivatives and differentiation